nishkarsh25/minimum-time-in-mess/README.md

 - To calculate the overall minimum time spent in the mess using mathematical equations.
 - To create a generator to simulate the problem by assuming the three PDFs that were discussed in class.
 - To use various statistical techniques and libraries to plot and analyze different aspects of the data.

-## Contact Information

-For any questions or concerns related to this project, please contact the project owner at bm21btech11016@iith.ac.in.